TheBadJuJu has experience working at an Amazon warehouse and enjoys sharing their experience with prospective job

-- Showing up to work on time and coming back from breaks on time.
+- Show up to work and coming back from breaks on time.

-- Making your rate.
+- Make your rate.
 This is not as hard as some people make it out to be.

-- Keeping a good attitude and being cordial to other employees.
+- Keep a good attitude and being cordial to other employees.
 Don't buy into anything that creates a negative work environment.